MotorCityCobra/face_ripper_9000/README.md

 Running the script creates three files in your directory.
 One for the faceset.
 One for the scanned mp4s.
 One for the small faces.

+The batch processing of the faceset can be stopped or started anytime without a problem, aside from maybe it creating duplicates if it stops in the middle of a video.
+Just go in your faceset folder and remove photos from the half processed video when you start it again.

 The script can read videos other than mp4s.
 Just do a find and replace in the script to your extension, like mp4 to mkv.
 Best to use mp4s ripped from YouTube.
 Use a third party YouTube video downloader sites or apps to grab dozen(s) of 1080p videos starring the target face.